semaphoreci/docs/tour2-first-project_5bb911fb042863158cc72236.md

   repository on GitHub.
 - Check if the access for Semaphore 2.0 was granted within your GitHub organization.
 You can do that [here][github-connection].
+- Request the GitHub organization owner to give access to Semaphore.
+[Here](https://help.github.com/en/articles/requesting-organization-approval-for-oauth-apps) you can find how.

 [next]: https://docs.semaphoreci.com/article/62-concepts
 [install-cli]: https://docs.semaphoreci.com/article/53-sem-reference